 - To reduce wait times, you can hire more support staff, automate tasks or support customers proactively.

 - You can invest in employee training to reduce the chances that an agent comes across as rude or unhelpful.

 - You can use multichannel support software to make CX across all touchpoints cohesive.

 - You can invest in a solution like cobrowsing to skyrocket your first call resolution rates — cobrowsing allows agents to take control of a user's screen to solve issues themselves and solutions like Fullview are fully GDPR compliant, so it's an essential piece of tech to have in your support arsenal — especially if you have a complicated product.

 - You can invest in session replays technology to cut down on customers having to explain the same problem to multiple people.
 Session replays software, like Fullview, automatically record and store all user sessions in your app so you can watch them back to see exactly what a user experienced: how their mouse moved across the page, what buttons they clicked on, whether they displayed signs of frustration like rage clicks, and whether they encountered console errors or warnings.
 You can then share these recordings with higher-level support staff or developers so everyone is working with the exact same information all the time.

 DSAT is a great metric to track if you have an issue with customer churn.

-It can help you identify specific areas that need to be improved and give you insight into which customers are more likely to leave.
+- It can help you identify specific areas that need to be improved and give you insight into which customers are more likely to leave.